Skip to Content

 If you live in an area where color events are popular, use these tips to help keep your dog and other pets protected.

-• Teach children that it’s dangerous to put color on pets, particularly stray dogs who don’t have pet parents to protect or bathe them afterward.
+• Teach children it’s dangerous to put color on pets, particularly stray dogs who don’t have Pet Parents to protect or bathe them afterward.

 • Keep pets inside during Holi.
 If your neighborhood has a lot of strays, ask a local shelter and family or friends if they can help you temporarily shelter a homeless dog or cat during the festivities.